 McKinsey is the most open among the three to taking in someone without an MBA, and Bain the least.
 A consulting aspirant with a law or medical or another advanced degree better knock on McKinsey’s doors first.

 McKinsey looks for personal impact, entrepreneurial drive, problem-solving skills, and leadership qualities in its candidates.
 The firm conducts three types of interviews—experience interview, problem-solving interview, and expertise interview.

 McKinsey differentiates itself from its two big rivals in its problem-solving test (PST), conducted either in person or online, which is used to pare down the applicants pool.
-For candidates for consultant positions, it is a multiple-choice test of 26 questions to test for analytical skills.
+For candidates for consultant positions, it is a multiple-choice test questionnaire to test for analytical skills.
 It also uses a pressure test to find out whether a candidate can handle stress.

 Read: How I got into McKinsey